 \subsection{Types of redshift failure}

-As shown in Fig.~\ref{fig:z_vs_z}, a significant fraction of galaxies have an incorrect redshift if only basic quality criteria are applied, and are thus not located on the one-to-one relation.
+As is shown in Fig.~\ref{fig:z_vs_z}, a significant fraction of galaxies have an incorrect redshift if only basic quality criteria are applied, and are thus not located on the one-to-one relation.
 There are two types of incorrect redshift visible in this figure.

-A first type, which in the forthcoming Risso et al.~(in prep.) paper are called `line interlopers', is caused by the misidentification of a detected line.
-As already explained in Sect.~\ref{sc:Haprior}, the SPE pipeline can attribute the wrong line to a feature.
+A first type, which in the forthcoming \cite{Risso2025} paper are called `line interlopers', is caused by the misidentification of a detected line.
+As was already explained in Sect.~\ref{sc:Haprior}, the SPE pipeline can attribute the wrong line to a feature.
 This is particularly the case if only one line can be seen in the \Euclid spectral range.
-In this situation, the relation between the true redshift $z_{\rm true}$ and wrong redshift $z_{\rm misID}$ is
+In this situation, the relation between the true redshift, $z_{\rm true}$, and wrong redshift, $z_{\rm misID}$, is

 where $\lambda_{\rm true}$ and $\lambda_{\rm misID}$ are the true and wrong (misidentified) rest-frame wavelengths of the measured line, respectively.
 In Fig.~\ref{fig:z_vs_z}, we see the signature of a few possible line misidentifications as the linear tracks off the main diagonal of the plot.
 Clearly, if all redshifts in the Q1 release are used without any quality filter (bottom panel of Fig.~\ref{fig:z_vs_z}), a large variety of misidentifications are possible.